eduMFA/eduMFA/doc/policies/conditions.rst

 current user in the request (the so-called *handled user*).
 The validity of a policy condition with section ``userinfo`` is determined as follows:

-* privacyIDEA retrieves the userinfo of the currently handled user.
+* eduMFA retrieves the userinfo of the currently handled user.
 These are the user attributes as they are determined by the respective resolver.
 This is configured via the attribute mappings of resolvers (see :ref:`useridresolvers`).
 * Then, it retrieves the userinfo attribute given by ``Key``